 I got an email a couple months ago from Carleton College psychology professor Neil Lutsky inviting me to speak to his fall class, Measured Thinking: Reasoning with Numbers about World Events, Health, Science, and Social Issues, about the bike helmet issue that I’ve raised here on LoGro this year.
 (See all my bicycle helmet-related blog posts here.

-His idea was to have his students take a close look at the relevant research that’s been cited to support or oppose my contention that the promotion of helmet wearing for around-town bicycling is bad for public health.
+After a discussion with a Toronto personal injury attorney friend who was preparing for a bike-delivery-work-injury type of case, his idea was to have his students take a close look at the relevant research that’s been cited to support or oppose my contention that the promotion of helmet wearing for around-town bicycling is bad for public health.
+Many students are taking Nootropics to help them focus better on their school work.
+If you want to learn about auto accident attorneys in Aurora, visit www.costaivone.com for more information.

 The class is divided into four groups investigating the questions listed below.
 They will have reports addressing these ready at the end of the term.
 That’s where things stand at the moment.